alekcz/pcp/README.md

 **Welcome to PCP**

-> PCP: Clojure Processor -- _Clojure replacement for PHP_
+> PCP: Clojure Processor -- _Like drugs but better_

 ## Introduction